 2. Rice

 Rice is another versatile ingredient that can stretch your main meals.
-Add it to casseroles, soups, sushi, rice balls, and more.
-You can make many recipes with rice with a few ingredients from your pantry.
+Add it to casseroles and soups; make sushi, rice balls, and more.
+You can make many recipes with rice and a few other ingredients from your pantry.

 3. Pasta sauce

-I don’t buy a lot of pasta sauce because I love making pasta sauce from scratch but it’s still nice to stock on pasta sauce for when you don’t have time to do it from scratch.
+I don’t buy a lot of pasta sauce because I love making it from scratch but it’s still nice to stock up on pasta sauce for occasions when you don’t have time to make it from scratch.

-Pasta sauce has all the flavors in one jar or pack.
+Pasta sauce has a lot of flavors in one jar or pack.
 Apart from pasta dishes, you can also use pasta sauce in homemade pizzas, stews, soups, and casseroles.

 4. Tomato sauce

-Pasta sauce is like seasoned tomato sauce, but you still want to keep some tomato sauce in your pantry for your favorite recipes.
-Or, if you have the thing for it, grow your own tomatoes or purchase a lot at the grocery stores when they’re in season and make your own tomato sauce at home.
+Pasta sauce is like seasoned tomato sauce, but you still want to keep some regular tomato sauce in your pantry for your favorite recipes.
+Or you can grow tomatoes in your garden or purchase a lot of them at the grocery stores when they’re in season and make your own tomato sauce at home.
+You can freeze it or can it.

 5. Flour